Haoyu-Tan/ImageManipulation/README.md

 ## Description
 This is an image manipulation program written in C++.
 The list of features that it supports will be listed below.
 For each feature that involves sampling, all point, bilinear, and gaussian sampling are used.

-**Original Project submission website: https://sites.google.com/umn.edu/haoyutan/home/project-2**
+**Original Project submission webpage: https://sites.google.com/umn.edu/haoyutan/home/project-2.
+However, please still download the code from github, thank :D**

 ## How to Run
 1. Run the Project2.exe under ./Proj2-Resources-2/Debug with following syntax on command line: